RahulSambaraju/starter-hugo-research-group/content/publication/journal-article/index.md

 publication_types:
   - "2"
 authors:
-  - Shrikant
-  - N & Sambaraju
+  - Shrikant N
-  - R
+  - Sambaraju R
 publication_short: ""
 abstract: "Membership Categorization Analysis (MCA) has the potential to highlight the dynamic ways that people make race relevant to everyday life.